glooskap/Reversi_game/README.md

 # Reversi game

+play on console vs AI on 4 difficulty levels
-AI game using the Mini-Max rule evaluated by a 7-parameter heuristic.
+*using the Mini-Max rule evaluated by a 7-parameter heuristic*

 ## heuristics
 1. disk percentage